git-Florp/urbantest1/README.md

 (CURRENTLY OFFLINE, MOVING TO GIT ON Aswdbatch.github.io) For now on: Urbanshade.lovable.dev

-## Is this paid or smth?
+## Is this paid?

-Hell no
-I do this bcuz its fun and i dont get bored.
-I wanna both improve my programming
-Also, i was bored :P

-## Can I copy this?
+This is not paid in any way, shapes or form.
+You are free to use this as long as you follow the agreement.

+## Unofficial agreement

 Short answer: Yes — with respect.